donovanr/wemcell_example_cube_frank/README.md

 Once the simulation is done running,
 - `cd ascii_plots`

-Make sure we have th appropriate version of python loaded up:
+Make sure we have the appropriate version of python loaded up:
 - `./load_modules.sh`

 If you would like to look at the probability distribution of the progress coordinate (i.e bound receptors on the bottom of the cube) at a given iteration (say, iteration 50):